openstack/openstack-manuals/doc/admin-guide/source/shared-file-systems-quotas.rst

    | share_networks     | 10    |
    +--------------------+-------+

-The administrator can update the quotas for a specific tenant, or for a specific user by providing both the ``--tenant`` and ``--user`` optional arguments.
+The administrator can update the quotas for a specific project, or for a specific user by providing both the ``--tenant`` and ``--user`` optional arguments.
 It is possible to update the ``shares``, ``snapshots``, ``gigabytes``, ``snapshot-gigabytes``, and ``share-networks`` quotas.

 .. code-block:: console

-   $ manila quota-update %tenant_id% --user %user_id% --shares 49 --snapshots 49
+   $ manila quota-update %project_id% --user %user_id% --shares 49 --snapshots 49

 As administrator, you can also permit or deny the force-update of a quota that is already used, or if the requested value exceeds the configured quota limit.